 - Knitting (Arts and Crafts)

 Knitting may seem like it would be hard on your achy fingers and wrists, but it provides a good distraction from pain and can even reduce your symptoms with our recommended modifications.
-Be sure to stretch beforehand as if you would a sport and begin by knitting in short sessions to slowly build your stamina.
+Be sure to stretch beforehand as if it were a sport and begin by knitting in short sessions to slowly build your stamina.
 It is a distraction, so you may need to set a timer to remind yourself to take a break.

 Painting is another great distraction from your arthritis pain.
 It improves your wellbeing, but also increases mobility in your fingers.
-This is a good activity that does not require many modifications or adjustments as it is easy on your joints, however, you can always buy ergonomic brushes that have a softer grip.
+This is a good activity that does not require many modifications or adjustments as it is easy on your joints.
+However, you can always buy ergonomic brushes that have a softer grip.

 Have you tried getting lost in a good book yet?
 Reading is a great way to reduce stress, stimulate your brain, and distract you from your pain.
 If holding the book starts to become challenging, try resting it on a surface or investing in a book stand.
-E-readers are also a lot lighter than hard cover books.
+E-readers are also a lot lighter than hard-cover books.

 There are various types of puzzles that can mentally distract you from your arthritis pain.
 Crosswords, number games, word games, or jigsaw puzzles engage your brain while giving your body a rest.
 Holding a pen can become difficult, so you can always add a rubber grip to your pen or try a mobile version of the puzzle, so you do not need to hold a pen at all.